 I am pleased to have an energetic group with varied interests and backgrounds.

-Freshwater fish in the Murray-Darling Basin have been profoundly impacted by both natural and human induced change to flow regimes, temperature, and connectivity.
-I am interested in how these changes have influenced the productivity of native fish populations.
-My PhD project focusses on identifying the drivers of growth variation of Murray cod and golden perch at population and individual levels, using otoliths (ear stones) collected from throughout the Murray-Darling Basin.
-I also aim to determine whether small and large scale movements play a role in driving the growth of these important species.
+Freshwater fish have been profoundly impacted by both natural and human induced change to flow regimes, temperature, and connectivity.
+I am interested in how these changes have influenced native fish.
+My PhD project focusses on the relationship between movement and growth of golden perch from across the Murray-Darling Basin.
+I am using otoliths (‘ear stones’) to understand when, how far, and where individual fish have moved and how this relates to growth.

 Please contact me on firstname.lastname@example.org if you would like to discuss student and collaborative research opportunities.